crisconru/metrics-exercise/README.md

 The structure is a monorepo split in frontend and backend (an API).

-The project is far to be functional and completed.
-The author is not proud with the final result but it is what it is.

-Backend is more or less completed:
+Backend is built with FastAPI (Python).
+It has these features:

 - [x] Gets metrics.
 - [x] Post metrics to backend.
-- [x] Get averages of metrics by day, hour, minute with a timestamp.
+- [x] Get averages of metrics by day, hour, minute with a range timestamp.
-- [] Websocket to have realtime communication.

-API has an OpenAPI docs at the endpoins `/docs` and `/redoc`.
+The API has an OpenAPI docs at the endpoins `/docs` and `/redoc`.

-Frontend is incompleted:
+Frontend is built with React (TypeScript) + Chakra UI (styles) + React-Vis (charts).
+Ith has these features:

 - [x] Gets metrics.
 - [x] Post metrics.
-- [] Get averages of metrics by day, hour, minute with a timestamp (this goal is half done).
+- [x] Get averages of metrics by day, hour, minute with a range timestamp.
-- [] Display averages in an usable way (like a Time-Series chart).
+- [x] Display averages in a Time-Series chart.
-- [] UI not horrible and responsive.
-- [] Websocket to have realtime updates of the averages.
+- [x] Responsive UI.

 The project can be run in two ways:

-1. docker-compose
-2. Installing and running each service separately
+1. Installing and running each service separately

-## Docker-Compose

-If you choose this option, run `docker-compose up` and you get:

-- Frontend at 3333 port
-- Backend at 8888 port

-With docker-compose the project doesn't work well because an unresolved (by me) issue with CORS.
+2. docker-compose

 ## Each service separately

-This option at least work (with incomplete project) but need some steps.
-The two services need to run in the same machine because the CORS problem doesn't affect with localhost.
+This option need some steps.
+The two services need to run in the same machine because there is a CORS with backend (it doesn't affect with localhost).

 ### Backend